-In both pop-up and fixed clinic environments, LTE networks are an essential tool for connecting IoT medical devices and sensors to applications and data storage services from the cloud or main campuses.
+In both pop-up and fixed clinic environments, LTE and 5Gnetworks are an essential tool for connecting IoT medical devices and sensors to applications and data storage services from the cloud or main campuses.
 However, securely deploying IoT in healthcare facilities can take a long time and sometimes is difficult to manage.
 The key is a networking solution that simplifies the process and brings lots of functionality into one platform.

 Cradlepoint’s wireless broadband capabilities have benefitted numerous healthcare delivery organizations by providing connectivity anywhere.
 With Cradlepoint’s NetCloud Service and E300 or E3000 routers, a network can be established without an on-site IT team.
-Using NetCloud, the network can be configured in advance and shipped with proper SIM devices so the local staff only needs to power it up.
+Using NetCloud Manager, the network can be configured in advance and shipped with proper SIM devices so the local staff only needs to power it up.

 When the MC20BT Bluetooth adapter is added to the expansion slot of the E300 and E3000 devices, a dedicated Bluetooth network is unnecessary — simplifying the network architecture.
 Plus, NetCloud Service offers connectors that transport data to MQTT, as well as IoT SaaS, for a complete solution.